ptangen/swift-funcMultipleArg-readme-ios-0916/README.md

 Now that's impressive!
 Play around with functions that take multiple arguments a while until you are really comfortable with them.
 There are six more planets in our solar system that you can use in your own examples!

-# Internal vs External Parameter Names
+# External vs Local Parameter Names

 Function parameters have both an external parameter name and a local parameter name.
 An external parameter name is used to label arguments passed to a function call.
 A local parameter name is used in the implementation of the function.
 What does that mean?